jeyemwey/owncast-with-transcriptions/README.md

 1. Update `start.sh` to contain the right paths.
 1. `./start.sh` will run from source.
 1. Point your [broadcasting software](https://owncast.online/docs/broadcasting/) at your new server and start streaming.

+## Building from Source with Google integration

+1. Make sure you have a GCP account with a project and a service account.
+Activate the "Speech-to-Text" feature and download a JSON key.
+1. Clone the repo (see Azure).
+1. Edit `start.sh` to contain the path to your key file.
+1. `./start.sh`

 ## Configuration